Behrang-Bina-Cloudcon/KaluzaPOC/README.md

 ## Need Help?

 If you get stuck, remember:

-- The mock tests should always pass (they're testing our fake API)
+* The mock tests should always pass (they're testing our fake API)
-- The real API tests might occasionally fail due to network issues
+* The real API tests might occasionally fail due to network issues
-- Check the GitHub Actions tab to see automated test results
+* Check the GitHub Actions tab to see automated test results
-- The HTML reports give you detailed information about what went wrong
+* The HTML reports give you detailed information about what went wrong

-Happy testing! 🚀